fjvallarino/monomer/tasks.md

     - Component name without underscore receives parameters positionally
     - Component name with underscore receives Config instance
   - Should Resize be restored?
+  - Try to unify path handling on widgetFind and widgetNextFocusable
+    - This is also needed for _widgetPreferredSize and _widgetResize
+    - Generalize the "startFrom" concept of _widgetFind (and also validate it's actually well/fully implemented)
   - Add testing
     - Delayed until this point to try to settle down interfaces
   - Look for opportunities to reduce code duplication (CompositeWidget and BaseContainer)
-  - Try to unify path handling on widgetFind and widgetNextFocusable
-    - This is also needed for _widgetPreferredSize and _widgetResize
-    - Generalize the "startFrom" concept of _widgetFind (and also validate it's actually well/fully implemented)
+  - Add header in all files, indicating license and documenting what the module does
+  - Improve styling options.
+Handle cases for Normal, Hover, Focused with independent background and border
+  - Add support for dashed borders
+  - Create self rendered version of dropdown and list
   - Create Checkbox
   - Create Radio
   - Create Slider